Docker

 2. Both instances will share the same database.

-If you wish to run multiple instances of UserFrosting on the same computer with Docker, you must edit the docker-compose.yml of all but one instance and change the default ports and database volumes / database names.
+If you wish to run multiple instances of UserFrosting on the same computer with Docker, you must edit the docker-compose.yml of all but one instance and change the default ports and database volumes/database names.

 An "address already in use" error can be thrown if a port defined in docker-compose.yml is already used on your system.
-For example, if Mailpit is installed locally and running on the default port, you'll get a "address already in use" error when running Docker.
+For example, if Mailpit is installed locally and running on the default port, you'll get an "address already in use" error when running Docker.
 This can be solved by changing the port in docker-compose.yml.

-Production environnement
+Production environment

 This is not (yet) meant for production!